ClimateWorks Foundation: History

 ClimateWorks Foundation was conceptualized and founded by Hal Harvey for a 2007 “Design to Win” report financed by the Hewlett Foundation and other foundations to examine how philanthropists can fight against global warming.
-Hal Harvey's plan behind ClimateWorks Foundation is a sketched "Sudoku" plan divided into 5 economic sectors: Power, Industry, Buildings, Transport, & Forest.
+Hal Harvey's plan behind ClimateWorks Foundation is a sketched "Sudoku" plan divided into 5 economic sectors: Power, Industry, Buildings, Transport, and Forest.
 The plan is meant to address emissions of the world's six heaviest CO_{2} consuming regions; such as: the United States, China, India, Europe, and Latin America.

 The study outlines the zones that produce the most carbon emissions in the planet and systematically approaches the “30 by 30” goal of reducing 30 gigatons of annual heat emissions by the year 2030.
 Each square from the "Sudoku" plan depicts how many gigatons of carbon could be saved by nation.
 Dubbed the “ClimateWorks Sudoku”, the Foundation uses this plan in their annual reports and in 2011, reported that China had the potential to save 9.6 gigatons by 2030, while the United States had the potential to save 3.6 gigatons.

-Hal Harvey left ClimateWorks Foundation in December, 2011.
+Hal Harvey left ClimateWorks Foundation in December 2011.
 Harvey is now serving as the new CEO of Energy Innovation and is also a published author of Designing Climate Solutions: A Policy Guide for Low-Carbon Energy.
-He was succeeded by Julie Blunden as the foundation's new chief executive officer, President, and Director of ClimateWorks on May 21, 2012.
-Ms. Blunden has 25 years of experience in the energy industry and is a well known energy policy expert with a background in both the industrial and non-profit sectors.
+He was succeeded by Julie Blunden as the foundation's new chief executive officer, president, and director of ClimateWorks on May 21, 2012.
+Blunden has 25 years of experience in the energy industry and is a well-known energy policy expert with a background in both the industrial and nonprofit sectors.

-The ClimateWorks foundation has hosted a discussion on "accelerating global climate action", in 2018 at Climate Week NYC.
+ClimateWorks Foundation hosted a discussion on "accelerating global climate action" in 2018 at Climate Week NYC.

 Efforts

-Efforts by the ClimateWorks Foundation to yield global warming includes sending scientists and experts in energy issues to manufacturing industries by delivering critical awareness and setting reachable goals to lessen carbon dioxide emissions from top nations that produce them.
+Efforts by ClimateWorks Foundation to yield global warming includes sending scientists and experts in energy issues to manufacturing industries by delivering critical awareness and setting reachable goals to lessen carbon dioxide emissions from top nations that produce them.
 ClimateWorks Foundation has contributed funding to the China Sustainable Energy Program in an effort to stop cement factories from upgrading to larger CO_{2} emission factories.
 They also advise factory managers on how to cut down on CO_{2} emissions through better practices.

-ClimateWorks Foundation has also designed techniques to halt global warming for industries such as: construction, manufacturing, transportation, & forest.
-ClimateWorks Foundation also has a global network of experts and scientists that provide planning and technological concepts to focus on carbon emission in major economic nations by supplying best practices for vehicle emission standards, building codes, & energy efficiency.
+ClimateWorks Foundation has also designed techniques to halt global warming for industries such as construction, manufacturing, transportation, and forest.
+ClimateWorks Foundation has a global network of experts and scientists that provide planning and technological concepts to focus on carbon emission in major economic nations by supplying best practices for vehicle emission standards, building codes, and energy efficiency.
 The foundation also designs eco-friendly houses and awards grants to regional foundations to recognize their resolutions.